Blokart

 They can be quickly disassembled and packed into a carry-bag giving them a high degree of portability and are designed to be particularly easy to learn to sail and safe to use.
-Leisure sailing is common on beaches, gravel, grass and other flat surface in many parts of the world - but Blokart racing is also developing as a competitive international sport, with organised racing including national championships in several countries and a biennial world championship.
-Blokarting programs and academies also train parapalegic and other disabled sailors that have lower body limitations, as Blokarting relies on upper body muscular ability similar to a wheelchair.
+Leisure sailing is common on beaches, gravel, grass, and other flat surface in many parts of the world – but Blokart racing is also developing as a competitive international sport, with organised racing including national championships in several countries and a biennial world championship.
+Blokarting programs and academies also train paraplegic and other disabled sailors that have lower body limitations, as Blokarting relies on upper body muscular ability similar to a wheelchair.
 During downtime of the 2023–24 SailGP championship, international SailGP teams competed in Blokart sailing at Volicity Karts in Christchurch, New Zealand.

 History

-The Blokart design was developed in 1999 by Paul Beckett, Tauranga, NZ.
+The Blokart design was developed in 1999 by Paul Beckett, in Tauranga, NZ.
 Beckett would later say.
-"It had to be portable, it had to be able to be assembled by a nine-year-old and it had to be usable by a nine-year-old or a grandfather," After finishing the first prototype design Mr Beckett rented out a hanger at Tauranga Airport and build 17 in two months.
-After that Mr Beckett would launch the Blokart at the New Zealand Boat show in June 2000.
+"It had to be portable, it had to be able to be assembled by a nine-year-old and it had to be usable by a nine-year-old or a grandfather," After finishing the first prototype design Mr Beckett rented out a hangar at Tauranga Airport and build 17 in two months.
+After that Mr Beckett would launch the Blokart at the New Zealand Boat Show in June 2000.
 He sold them all and got orders for 750 before the end of the year.
 Paul Beckett would later give the Blokart company to his son Matt in April 2000.
 They would later build a dedicated factory in Papamoa, NZ and by 2017, the total number of karts produced exceeded 14,000.

 The current Blokart land speed record of 125 km/h (77.7 mph) was set by Scott Young and Dave Lussier at Lake Ivanpah in Eastern California on Wednesday, 11 April 2018.
 The record was set on the 2nd lap of the final race of the 2018 North Americans when a Haboob (desert wind storm) came across the racing area.